GirolamoOddo/PhyGRU/README.md

 cd PhyGRU
 pip install -r requirements.txt
 ```
 The file `PhyGRU_example.py` provides a ready-to-run example demonstrating how to use PhyGRU in a PyTorch environment.
-It shows how to initialize an hybrid GRU-PhyGRU-FNN model, define input sequences, perform forward passes, and inspect outputs.
+It shows how to initialize an hybrid PhyGRU-GRU-FNN layers model, define input sequences, perform forward passes, and inspect outputs.